University of Texas, Austin

 University of Texas at Dallas

-Adithy is a Sophomore at The University of Texas at Dallas majoring in Biomedical Engineering on the pre-med track.
+Adithy is a Junior at The University of Texas at Dallas majoring in Biomedical Engineering on the pre-med track.
 She is a 2x published first author highlighting her work on the positive effects of yoga on Alzheimer’s Disease on a molecular level.
 This led her to start and lead UTD's chapter of BEI as she consistently works to find more opportunities to implement basic therapies that improve the cognitive function of AD patients.
-She can't wait to grow this chapter alongside her wonderful board and volunteers while bringing a positive light to Alzheimer’s Disease patients in her community!

 Nova Southeastern University

 Jainika Patel is a junior at Nova Southeastern University majoring in psychology and enrolled in the Osteopathic Medicine Dual Admission Program.
 Jainika works as a medical scribe where she first ran across treating dementia patients.
 With being a part of BEI, she wishes to be involved more in the Alzheimer’s community and implement a successful chapter for volunteers in South Florida.
 Jainika also participates in cardiac research at a Laboratory for the Study of Neurohormonal Control of Circulation working on how to decrease the numbers of cardiac fibrosis in post-op patients.